madhavjk/cricket_analytics/README.md

-# CRICKET ANALYTICS USING PYTHON
+# Cricket Analytics Using Python

-Day 0 - Let's get started with the Basics of Python!
+Day 0 - Let's get started with the Basics of Python.

 Day 1 - Introduction to Sports Analytics